 A PHP search replace tool for quickly modifying a string throughout a database.
 Useful for changing the base URL when migrating a WordPress site from development to production.

 This script was made to aid the process of migrating PHP and MySQL based websites.
-It has additional features for WordPress and Drupal but works for most other similar CMSes.
+Works with most common CMSes.

 If you find a problem let us know in the issues area and if you can improve the code then please fork the repository and send us a pull request :)